Selenium Webdriver Interface & Classes Hierarchy

 • Passing of superclass references or interface to a subclass object is allowed.

 • When we do up-casting, we restrict objects from using subclass methods.
-To use subclass methods, we must downcast the object to a subclass object.
+We must downcast the object to a subclass object to use subclass methods.

 • When we upcast an object and try to access a method of the subclass, and that method is overridden in a subclass, remember the overridden method of the subclass will be called without a downcasting object.
 It is a major concept on which selenium works.